-Definition documents that specify technical details and other activities related to the various components of a service, including products, data management and training/capacity building.
+FIGURE 8: Simplified evolution of consultation and needs assessment to service design service, including products, data management and training/capacity building.

 The Service Design tool has three sections: 1) general guidance, 2) Service Design in practice and 3) templates for the Service Concept and definition documents, and examples of completed templates based on a land use service being developed by SERVIR Eastern and Southern Africa.